zecookiez/ctf-archive/ImaginaryCTF 2021/Chimaera.md

 1k3_kerber0s}
 ```

 Success!
-And just as the first third of the flag indicated, the full flag is made from three separate parts.
+And just as the first part of the flag indicated, the full flag is made from three separate parts.
 Combining the three parts we obtain `ictf{thr33_h34ds_l1k3_kerber0s}`.

-**TL;DR**: There is a hidden zip file squished between the fake flag file and `chimaera.pdf` at the end of the PDF.
-Fixing the structure of the file and its compression algorithm, we extract the third part of the flag as `1k3_kerber0s}`.
+**TL;DR:** There is a hidden zip file between `notflag.txt` and `chimaera.pdf` at the end of the PDF.
+Fixing the structure of the file and identifying its compression algorithm, we extract the third part of the flag as `1k3_kerber0s}`.

 ## Resources Used